ORNL/DataFed/doc_source/source/system/overview.rst

 ===================

-The DataFed system is composed of a number of system components and interfaces that are deployed across the DataFed network to implement scalable distributed data storage and indexing, as shown in the figure, below.
+The DataFed system is composed of a number of system components and interfaces that are deployed across the DataFed network to implement scalable distributed data storage and indexing, as shown in the figure 2, below.

 ..  figure:: /_static/system_components.png
     :scale: 50%
+    :align: center

+    Figure 2: DataFed System Components

 Interfaces
 ==========